alifirhas/cmdk-revision/src/503-519/507-New-dlc.md

 This group of people is the New Horadrim Brotherhood!

-Tyrael finally came back from the high heaven.
-He brought back the book of truth stored in the high heaven.
+Tyrael finally came back from the High Heaven.
+He brought back the book of truth stored in the High Heaven.
 Although this book is only a projection, it still connects all the strongholds of heaven in the world.
 The angels are there.
 The names of powerful demons encountered on various battlefields will be recorded in the Book of Truth.
 This is a special way for angels to seek demons.
 Once a dangerous and powerful demon escapes to a certain world, the world's Angels are obliged to kill them.

-Obviously, as a powerful demon who has turned over many high-level angels, Roy's name is on the list in the Book of Truth, but unfortunately, because Roy is rising too fast, let alone heaven.
+Obviously, as a powerful demon who has turned over many upper rank angels, Roy's name is on the list in the Book of Truth, but unfortunately, because Roy is rising too fast, let alone heaven.
 Now, even the demons in the abyss world don't know much about Roy, so there is only Roy's single name on the book of truth, that is, the name **Osiris**.
 Some of Roy's power characteristics, such as the black ice power he uses, but there is no explanation for Roy's origin and bloodline.

 It's just a single name, even if it's part of the devil's real name, it doesn't work.
 It's natural to want to attack Roy's soul by reciting the devil's real name, so Tyrael's first investigation of Roy, reached a deadlock.